Things to see and do in Sainte Mère Église during your camping holiday in Normandy

 Close to the campsite

-Just 50 km from the campsite, Sainte Mère Église is famous for being the first town in France to be liberated on June 6, 1944 during the Battle of Normandy.
-Others will say it was Bayeux.
-Whatever the case, Sainte Mère Église is today a tourist mecca on the Cotentin Bay, just a 40-minute drive from Le Grand Large ****, Normandy’s seaside campsite!
+50 km from the campsite, Sainte Mère Église is famous for being the first town in France to be liberated on June 6, 1944 during the Battle of Normandy.
+Others will tell you it’s Bayeux.
+Today, Sainte Mère Église is a major tourist attraction on the Cotentin Bay, just a 40-minute drive from Grand Large ****, Normandy’s seaside campsite!

 From the campsite, visit Sainte Mère Église, a village at the heart of the Battle of Normandy!